Capital One Venture X Rewards Credit Card Review [2023]: Capital One’s Premium Travel Card

 Maximizing your redemptions

-Venture Miles typically offer the most value when you redeem them for travel.
-This could include bookings made through Capital One Travel for flights, hotel stays, or rental cars.
-Or it could be for transfers to Capital One transfer partners.
-Your Capital One miles are worth one cent per mile through the travel portal, but could be worth much more for specific redemptions made with travel partners.
+Venture miles often offer the most value when you redeem them for travel.
+This includes bookings made through Capital One Travel for flights, hotel stays, or rental cars.
+You could also redeem miles through transfers to Capital One travel partners.
+Your Capital One miles are worth one cent per mile through the travel portal, but could be worth much more for specific redemptions made with transfer partners.

-You also have the option to redeem your miles for cash back, to make Amazon.com or PayPal purchases, or for gift cards.
-But these options typically provide less value than using your miles for travel.
+The Venture X also gives you the option to redeem your miles for cash back, to make Amazon.com or PayPal purchases, or for gift cards.
+But these options are typically less valuable than using your miles for travel.

 Capital One transfer partners

-As part of your redemption options with the Capital One Venture X Rewards card, you can transfer your miles to one of over 15 airline and hotel loyalty programs.
-This could potentially increase the value of your rewards to more than one cent per mile, depending on how you end up using the transferred miles.
+As one of your redemption options with the Capital One Venture X Rewards card, you can transfer your miles to one of over 15 airline and hotel loyalty programs.
+This could potentially increase the value of your rewards to more than the standard one cent per mile, depending on how you use the transferred miles.

-Apart from the ALL - Accor Live Limitless and EVA Infinity MileageLands programs, all miles transfer at a 1 to 1 ratio.
-Here are the Capital One transfer partners:
+Apart from the ALL - Accor Live Limitless and EVA Infinity MileageLands programs, all miles transfer at a 1-to-1 ratio.
+Here are Capital One’s airline and hotel partners:

 • AeroMexico Club Premier